Blog, Page 11

 Drying and Ironing

-After washing, let your synthetic garments air dry, ideally away from direct sunlight, to help preserve their color.
+After washing, let your synthetic garments air dry, ideally away from direct sunlight, to help preserve their colour.
 If you need to use a dryer, only do so at a low temperature.
 When ironing, set your iron to the lowest heat and use a protective cloth to avoid burning the material.

 Why Pay Attention to Proper Washing?